MARKETING SKILLS THAT MATTER MOST IN HIRING

-After spending years outsourcing all areas of their marketing, branding, digital, lead generation, and social media marketing, companies are refocusing their efforts to build a strong internal marketing team.
+After spending years outsourcing all areas of their marketing, branding, digital, lead generation, and social media marketing, companies are refocusing their efforts on building a strong internal marketing team.
 There is no one better suited to drive your organization’s marketing strategy than someone who knows your company and brand personally.
 Hiring a dedicated marketing expert ensures you stay in the forefront of this continually evolving profession.

 Due to the rise of digital and growing demand for data-driven marketing, recruiting a successful marketing professional is especially challenging.
 “Research has shown that marketing has one of the most pronounced digital skills gap of any industry,” according to Joris Luijke, VP of People at Grovo.
 Hiring managers are faced with a significant gap between the number of applicants and the number of qualified applicants.